Go! Go! Nihon blog

 Life in Japan

-If you’ve had a chance to look around our site you may already know a few things about us.
-But here’s a little background in case we’ve not met you yet and you’re wondering if...
+If you’ve looked around our site you may already know a few things about us.
+But here’s a little background in case we’ve not met you yet and you’re wondering if you should apply through...

 How to